Falupi22/backstage-komodor/README.md

       <EntityKomodorContent />
     </EntityLayout.Route>
 ```
+4. Follow the instructions for [kubernetes plugin setup](https://backstage.io/docs/features/kubernetes/installation) (notice that the installation of it has already been done).

 4. Follow the backend instructions which can be found in the README file of the backend project.